 - constant encouragement from people with a shared experience

-- reading material to keep a positive mental mindset.
+- reading material to maintain a positive mental mindset.

-The Daybreak app also links HCF members to support programs that may be available with your cover, including PSYCH2U, and has information on how to access Medicare-funded services that suit your personal health needs.
+The Daybreak app also links HCF members to support programs that may be available with your cover, including PSYCH2U, and information on how to access Medicare-funded services to suit your health needs.

-Linda Opie, Head of Health and Wellbeing at HCF, says: “Hello Sunday Morning has developed health coaching and strategies that have already helped more than 100,000 people drink less in a supportive and non-judgemental environment.
+Linda Opie, Head of Health and Wellbeing at HCF, says: ‘Hello Sunday Morning has developed health coaching and strategies that have already helped more than 100,000 people drink less in a supportive and non-judgmental environment.

-“We’re proud to join forces with this movement to help our members kickstart their own healthy habits and to help change Australia’s relationship with alcohol,” says Linda.
+‘We’re proud to join forces with this movement to help our members kickstart their own healthy habits and to help change Australia’s relationship with alcohol,’ she adds.

-“HCF’s partnership with Hello Sunday Morning reflects our broader commitment to provide members with a holistic mental health and wellbeing program and Uncommon Care, including access to options that give members the freedom to choose what’s right for them,” says Linda.
+‘HCF’s partnership with Hello Sunday Morning reflects our broader commitment to providing Uncommon Care for our members, with a holistic mental health and wellbeing program that gives them the freedom to choose the care that’s right for them.’